opengovsg/opendoc-clm/property.md

-1. Unity of possession: Each tenant is entitled to full possession of the entire property as any other joint tenant, and this means no single joint tenant can point to a physical part of the land / house / flat and claim it as his or her own
+1. Unity of possession: Each tenant is entitled to full possession of the entire property as any other joint tenant, and this means no single joint tenant can point to a physical part of the land / house / flat and claim it as his or her own.

-2. Unity of interest: This means all tenants are entitled to one and the same interest, and in general an interest cannot be shifted to anyone else without all the joint tenants agreeing
+2. Unity of interest: This means all tenants are entitled to one and the same interest, and in general an interest cannot be shifted to anyone else without all the joint tenants agreeing.

-3. Unity of title: The interests of all joint tenants must be obtained from the **same** document or transfer
+3. Unity of title: The interests of all joint tenants must be obtained from the **same** document or transfer.

-4. Unity of time: Joint tenants must obtain their interests **at the same time**
+4. Unity of time: Joint tenants must obtain their interests **at the same time**.

 The first two unities describe the rights of joint-tenants.
 The last two unities describe what must be done for you to be listed as a